wilas/vbkick/docs/POSTINSTALL.md

  - no extra users and SSH keys needed to run postinstall scripts (more secure, useful for production env. e.g. with PXE)
  - help creates bootable (auto install) usb stick or os_img.iso with almost same kickstart.cfg and shell scripts as already tested in virtual env. (your PC crash and you need quickly new one with same apps as earlier)
  - cons: may not work for every OS
- - cons: postinstall commands are exec only once
+ - cons: postinstall commands are exec only once, if something fail then you need to build your machine again (may be slow)

-#### Good to know
+ - cons: debugging in chroot env.

-If something fail during installation, e.g puppet was not installed (maybe puppet repo was temporary unavailable) then anyway postinstall process is continued and completed (mean: all shell scripts exec).
-After runing `vbkick validate VM_NAME` you should realize that puppet was not installed.
-Next step should be login into box, go into postinstall dir (e.g. cd /var/tmp/postinstall)(dir was already created by kickstart) and run: bash puppet.sh (there is no objection to run that scrip also via SSH).
+ - cons: kickstart_port is setup in 2 places for injection postinstall method: kickstart/kickstart_file.cfg, definition.cfg

 #### Use Case flow: